 Cannara is in discussions with product manufacturers to form joint-venture partnerships for the development of cannabis products.
-Its Farnham facility will be used by joint venture partners to produce cannabis-infused products onsite to facilitate manufacturing processes, formulation and speed to market.
+Its Farnham facility is expected to be used by joint venture partners to produce cannabis-infused products onsite to facilitate manufacturing processes, formulation and speed to market.

 FV Pharma Agreement

-In April 2018, Cannara and FV Pharma, a subsidiary of FSD Pharma, signed an agreement for FV Pharma to open a second production site at Cannara’s Farnham facility.
+In April 2018, Cannara and FV Pharma, a subsidiary of FSD Pharma Inc. (CSE:HUGE,OTCQB:FSDDF,FWB:0K9), signed an agreement for FV Pharma to open a second production site at Cannara’s Farnham facility.
 FV Pharma has applied for a site B license to grow cannabis at the Farnham facility until Cannara receives its cultivation license from Health Canada.

 Since legalization in October 2018, the demand for cannabis products has been high, and many companies are looking towards the legalization of cannabis-infused edibles and beverages.
-In the meantime, Cannara has been curating numerous brands and formulations to prepare for the “second wave of cannabis legalization,” which is expected to take place on or before October 17, 2019.
+In the meantime, Cannara has been curating numerous brands and formulations in preparation for the roll-out of value-added products later this year.
 To this aim, the company has signed an LOI with a leading Quebec microbrewery to develop cannabinoid-infused beverages.